IU Women in IT

 Who can join?

 IUWIT operates on a “big tent” model.
 It is an open membership organization with no dues or fees.
 Anyone who wishes to be involved with IUWIT’s activities can sign up by joining the listserv.
 It is open to all Indiana University campuses, and encourages staff, faculty and students to engage with the group.
+We are affiliated with CEWiT (Center of Excellence for Women in Technology), and current CEWiT members are certainly invited to join IUWIT.

 What do you do?